rapidsms/rapidsms/docs/installation/debianbased.rst

     $ virtualenv --no-site-packages my_rapidsms_env

-*Note:* The above commands will create a directory (the virtualenv) called ``my_rapidsms_env``, so this command should be run from a directory where you'd normally keep source code and/or Python virtual environments on your machine.
+*Note:* The above command will create a directory (the virtualenv) called ``my_rapidsms_env``, so it should be run from a directory where you'd normally keep source code and/or Python virtual environments on your machine.

 3 - Activate the virtual environment (optional)
 ------------------------------------------------